v0lta/Wavelet-network-compression/README.md

 to the cost.
 See the class Net from the `mnist_compression.py` file for an example on how to do that.

-A re-implementation of the Fast-food layer as described in https://arxiv.org/abs/1412.7149 can be found in the `fastfood/fastfood.py` module.
+A re-implementation of the Hadamard-Transform based layer as described in https://arxiv.org/abs/1412.7149 can be found in the `fastfood/fastfood.py` module.